ZhangYuanhan-AI/OmniBenchmark/README.md

 #it may cost 2 hours
 python download_image.py
 ```
-After downlaoding you should see the following folder structure, i.e., a separate folder of images per realm:
+After downloading you should see the following folder structure, i.e., a separate folder of images per realm:

 ```
 <meta>